“Are wedding services marked up just because they’re for weddings?”

 We’ve heard that question so often, we turned to the numbers (and the experts) to find out.
 Every year Thumbtack helps connect hundreds of thousands of couples with wedding professionals in their area, giving us a wealth of insight into wedding cost estimates nationwide.

-And since Thumbtack event professionals also specialize in dozens of non-wedding services — like birthday parties, reunions and school dances — we compared costs across multiple event types to see if the idea of a “wedding markup” is fact or fiction.
+And because Thumbtack event professionals also specialize in dozens of non-wedding services — like birthday parties, reunions and school dances — we compared costs across multiple event types to see if the idea of a “wedding markup” is fact or fiction.

 The truth we found is mixed: while some services really are more expensive for weddings, this certainly isn’t always the case.
 And if you break down what you get (from prep time to the quality of materials used), you may find that you get what you pay for.

-Here’s when wedding services really do cost more than any other event—and when the sky-high price tag is nothing but a myth.
+Here’s when wedding services really do cost more than any other event — and when the sky-high price tag is nothing but a myth.

 “Brides generally have a full vision that a planner has to come in and help turn into a reality.
 Weddings, because they are a dream, are so specific.
 A lot of the time, it takes four or five times to get things right.
 That research, those tryouts, and vendors, that’s time and money.” —Bill Asbell, Sunshine Weddings, LLC

 Not all event planning services are created equal, and depending on what kind of event planner you hire, your price tag will vary.
 For most weddings, the levels of planning are split in two: full-service and partial-service.